Pop singer Pink named Billboard's Woman of the Year

-LOS ANGELES (Reuters) - Pop singer Pink has been named Billboard’s Woman of the Year after scoring her first ever No. 1 album this year, the music industry trade magazine said on Monday.
+LOS ANGELES, Sept 16 (Reuters) - Pop singer Pink has been named Billboard’s Woman of the Year after scoring her first ever No. 1 album this year, the music industry trade magazine said on Monday.

 Pink, 34, who emerged on the pop scene in 2000 as a self-styled antidote to the girl-next-door image presented by young pop singers Britney Spears and Christina Aguilera, released her sixth album “The Truth About Love” last September.